adityashelke04/Diabetes_Prediction/README.md

 7. Make predictions
 8. Evaluate model accuracy

+## Installation

+- Download the files, import necessary packages and dataset

 ## Insights

 This project illustrates the effectiveness of SVM in medical diagnostics, demonstrating how health parameters can lead to accurate disease predictions.